Building A Budget With Allocations - All Flexibility Levels

 Schools are required to provide the supports and services outlined in each child’s Individualized Education Program (IEP) in the form of specialized instruction, related services, and assessments, and school leaders must ensure that specially designed instruction occurs for any child identified as a student with a disability under IDEA.
 Additionally, schools must include, to the greatest extent possible, students with disabilities with their non-disabled peers in the general education setting.

 Other special education requirements fulfilled by schools and school staff include progress monitoring of achievement, attendance, and behavior data for students with disabilities and family engagement.
-All federal special education requirements can be found in the Individuals with Disabilities Act (IDEA), and DC special education requirements can be found in the District of Columbia Municipal Regulations (DCMR).
+All federal special education requirements can be found in the Individuals with Disabilities Education Act (IDEA), and DC special education requirements can be found in the District of Columbia Municipal Regulations (DCMR).

 Inclusion/Resource Teacher Allocation Model

-The Inclusion/Resource Teacher Allocation Model is used to calculate the number of special education teachers allocated for students who have specialized instruction hours in their IEPs and are not in specialized self-contained programs.
+The Inclusion/Resource Teacher Allocation Model is used to calculate the number of special education teachers allocated for students who have specialized instruction hours in their IEPs and are not in specialized self-contained classrooms.
 The model is based on the hours of instruction in each student’s IEP and the setting in which the instruction is to be provided.

 Students with specialized instruction hours both inside and outside of general education are counted twice: once toward the appropriate inside general education ratio and once toward the appropriate outside general education ratio.
 Students whose IEPs contain only related services do not count toward the teacher staffing total.